 Perquisites.
-Any benefits that could be considered perquisites amount to less than \$10,000 per year for each NEO individually, except for Mr. Lebda, whose perquisites amounted to \$42,121 for 2013, which represents \$33,506 for tuition for the executive Masters of Business Administration program at the Darden School of Business and \$8,675 for a portion of monthly country club dues in connection with the company's use of the country club.
+Any benefits that could be considered perquisites amount to less than \$10,000 per year for each NEO individually except for Mr. Lebda and Mr. Salvage.
+Mr. Lebda's perquisites in fiscal year 2016 included \$2,835 for a portion of monthly country club dues in connection with the Company's use of the country club for business purposes, \$54,395 for personal use of Company provided aircraft and \$3,533 for remote communication expenses.
+Mr. Salvage's perquisites in fiscal year 2016 included \$15,125 in connection with personal use of Company-provided aircraft, \$1,761 for a portion of monthly country club dues in connection with the Company's use of the country club for business purposes and \$960 for telephone expenses.